 And while we’re at it, now’s the time to shed Roosevelt Elementary School and make it Cherokee Elementary School.
 There is but one, after all.

-The fact that we today remain Cherokee Washington High School also has long been a source of error and folly for groups like the Iowa High School Athletic Association (IHSAA) and Iowa Girls High School Athletic Union (IGHSAU), who debate each athletic season, season after season, if our school should be listed in the Cs or in the Ws in their many and various publications.
+The fact that we today remain Cherokee Washington High School also has long been a source of error and folly for groups like the Iowa High School Athletic Association (IHSAA) and Iowa Girls High School Athletic Union (IGHSAU), who debate each athletic season if Our School should be listed in the Cs or in the Ws in the many and various publications.

 Back in the day when this community also boasted the proud traditions of Cherokee Immaculate Conception High School, the name Cherokee Washington High School served as a distinction between the two schools.

 But, not any more.

 To change a school’s name, all the sitting school board would have to do is vote in favor of the change.
 Motion, second, all those in favor say, “Aye.”
 Opposed?
 “Nay.”
 Whammo.
 Problem solved.